 This image, captured by the Copernicus Sentinel-1 mission, shows the Amazon River meandering through one of the most vital ecosystems in the world – the Amazon rainforest in South America.

 This image has been processed in a way that shows water bodies, such as the Amazon River, in blue.
 The Amazon river begins its journey in the Andes and makes its way east through six South American countries before emptying into the Atlantic Ocean on the northeast coast of Brazil.
-The river has a length of around 6400 km – the equivalent of the distance from New York City to Rome.
+The river has a length of around 6,400 km (4,000 mi) – the equivalent of the distance from New York City to Rome.

 In the image, cities and built-up areas are visible in cyan, for example, the cities of Tabatinga and Leticia with two airports are easily identifiable in the far-right.
 The yellow and orange colors in the image show the surrounding Amazon forest.

 As radar images provide data in a different way than a normal optical camera, the images are usually black and white when they are received.
-By using a technology that aligns the radar beams sent and received by the instrument in one orientation – either vertically or horizontally – the resulting data can be processed in a way that produces coloured images such as the one featured here.
+By using a technology that aligns the radar beams sent and received by the instrument in one orientation – either vertically or horizontally – the resulting data can be processed in a way that produces colored images such as the one featured here.
 This technique allows for a better distinction of features on the ground.

 This image was acquired on March 3, 2019.